jharwell/cosm/docs/config/swarm-manager.rst

    * - ``swarm_dist_pos3D``

-     - Swarm spatial distribution in 3D space.
+     - Metrics capturing the spatial distribution of the swarm in 3D space.

      - create,truncate